SimPyClassic/SimPyClassic/docs/source/Manuals/SimPyOO_API.rst

    **All class instances instances must refer to the same SimulationXX instance, i.e., their .sim attributes must have the same value.
-That value must be the reference to the SimulationXX instance.** Any deviation from this will lead to strange misfunctioning of a SimPy script.
+That value must be the reference to the SimulationXX instance.** Any deviation from this will lead to strange mis-functioning of a SimPy script.

 The constructor calls (signatures) for the classes in question thus change as follows: